dhoer/chef-windows_screenresolution/README.md

 - `rdp_username` -  RDP username.
 Default: `rdp_local`.
 - `rdp_password` - RDP password.
 Defaults to password of account to remote login as, if `nil`.
-- `sensitive` - Ensure that sensitive resource data is not logged by the chef-client.
+- `confidential` - Ensure that sensitive resource data is not logged by the chef-client.
 Default: `true`.

 ## ChefSpec Matchers